Kartikey-241210054/241210054/README.md

 List of Experiments:-
-1) Exploring logism evolution software
+1) Exploring logisim evolution software
 2) Designing 8x1 MUX, 8x1 MUX using 2x1 MUX and 8x3 ENCODER
 3) Designing 4-bit ripple carry adder and adding delay in it
 4) Using GDB to view the program execution in memory of the Computer